lloyd-axe/Live-sign-language-translator-mk1/README.md

-# Live American Sign Language (ASL) Translator
+# Live Sign Language Translator
 Sign language is a form of manual communication that is commonly used by deaf people.
+Technically, this is a live **hand-should gesture recognizer**.
+But, its main purpose is for translating sign language.
 This project is a beginner's attempt in demonstrating the use of deep learning in real life problems.

 ## How it works
 Using the [MediaPipe Holistic](https://google.github.io/mediapipe/solutions/holistic.html) model, **134** keypoints are extracted from the person's **hands** and **shoulders**.
 This data is then used to train a basic model that can identify multiple gestures.